 Up until perhaps 10 years ago most computers only had one monitor.
 But slowly people are catching on to the benefits of using more than one.
 The fact is once you have worked with more then one monitor, you will find work on a single screened computer infuriatingly, frustrating.

 Two Monitors is an absolute no brainer.
-If you spend more than 1 hours a day looking at a screen, and are not working with two monitors . . .then why not.
+If you spend more than 1 hour a day looking at a screen, and are not working with two monitors . . .then why not use 2.
 To be able to read off one screen and write on another is a basic necessity.
-Imagine keeping your exercise book tucked under your text book or vise versa. . . how inconvenient would that be?
+Imagine keeping your exercise book tucked under your text book as you worked. . . how inconvenient would that be?

 There are basic steps to add a second monitor but to make it really sing, there are a few extra tweeks.